kyma-project/btp-manager/docs/user/03-50-service-binding-rotation.md

 ## Immediate Rotation

-You can trigger an immediate rotation regardless of the configured **rotationFrequency** by adding the `services.cloud.sap.com/forceRotate: "true"` annotation to the ServiceBinding resource.
+To trigger an immediate rotation regardless of the configured **rotationFrequency**, add the `services.cloud.sap.com/forceRotate: "true"` annotation to the ServiceBinding resource.
 The immediate rotation only works if automatic rotation is already enabled.

 The following example shows the configuration of a ServiceBinding resource for rotating credentials every 25 days (600 hours) and keeping the old ServiceBinding resource for 2 days (48 hours) before deleting it: